amplitude/Amplitude-JavaScript/README.md

 If you want to log events to multiple Amplitude apps, you will want to use separate instances for each Amplitude app.
 As mentioned earlier, each instance will allow for completely independent apiKeys, userIds, deviceIds, and settings.

 You will need to assign a name to each Amplitude app / instance, and use that name consistently when fetching that instance to call functions.
 You could use names such as `app1`, `app2`, or more descriptive names such as `prod_app`, `test_app`.
 Note these names do not need to correspond to the names of your apps in the Amplitude dashboards.
 The only thing that matters is that each instance is initialized with the correct apiKey.
-Even though the deviceIds will be different, you can still call `setUserId` on all your instances to set the same userId on all your apps.

-**IMPORTANT - Upgrading from single app to multiple apps:** if you were tracking users with a single app before, you might be wondering what will happen to those existing users (returning users who already have a deviceId and/or userId).
-The **first** instance that you initialize will inherit those existing values.
-Any other instances will **NOT** inherit those existing values and instead have a clean slate.
-To maintain continuity with your existing app, **initialize your existing app and API key first** before initializing any new apps.

-If you mix up the order of initialization of the apps, those existing userIds and deviceIds will go to your new app and will be lost from your existing app.
-Returning users will appear as new users in your existing app, which will inflate your new user counts and break user timeline continuity. **This is irreversible!**

-Here's an example of how to setup and log events to two separate apps:
+Here's an example of how to set up and log events to two separate apps:

 ```javascript
 amplitude.getInstance('original_app').init('12345', null, {batchEvents: true});